flaf/miscellaneous/puppet/modules/pxeserver/README.md

 this case dnsmasq uses the DNS servers mentioned in this parameter.

+The `cron_wrapper` parameter allows to add a wrapper command on the weekly cron task which downloads and updates the `netboot.tar.gz` files for each provided distribution.
+It can be useful if you want, for instance, add a command to monitor the cron (and for instance check the return value).

 The `apt_proxy` parameter allows to set a APT proxy in the preseed files.
 If not set, its default value is `''` (an empty string) and no APT proxy is set in